 - Reporting on quality measures.

-While all EHRs can perform these core functions, ease of use and adaptability vary.
-When selecting an EHR, you should consider the user interface for basic features and functions that you will use every day.
+While all certified EHRs can perform these core functions, ease of use, adaptability, and customizability vary.
+When selecting an EHR, your practice should consider the user interface for basic functions and features that your staff will use every day.
 For example, how easy is it to access patient history relevant to the current complaint?
-An intuitive user interface that allows for easy recall of pertinent information and fast documentation will ease the transition to an EHR.
-Improving EHR usability to increase productivity is vital if you’re replacing or optimizing an EHR.
+An intuitive user interface that allows for easy recall of pertinent information and fast documentation will ease the transition to and everyday usage of an EHR.
+Improving EHR usability to increase productivity is vital if you're replacing or optimizing an EHR.

 Advanced EHR Features and Functions

 The promise of EHRs goes far beyond digitizing paper medical records.
-With their built-in analytic capabilities, EHRs can help your practice adhere to guidelines-based care, seamlessly place and manage orders, improve your quality scores, and reduce errors.
+With their built-in analytic capabilities, EHRs help support improvements in your operational performance.
+They can help your practice adhere to guidelines-based care, seamlessly place and manage orders, improve your quality scores, and reduce errors.

 EHRs also facilitate computerized physician order entry (CPOE) for medications, laboratory tests, radiology, physical therapy, and other frequent orders.
-Using these EHR capabilities, you can eliminate handwritten or faxed orders, save time, and reduce misunderstandings or lost orders.
+Using these EHR capabilities, you can eliminate handwritten or faxed orders, saving time.
+Electronic ordering also reduces the chances of misunderstandings and lost orders, ensuring that patients can get lab work and tests completed timely.

-Many quality improvement and pay-for-performance programs, such as the Quality Payment Program (QPP), require regular reporting of quality metrics.
-EHRs simplify such reporting by reducing data entry needs and internally tracking your performance over time.
 Additionally, EHRs provide automatic, patient-specific reminders for preventive services like vaccinations and cancer screenings, which are commonly tracked as part of quality improvement programs.
-Using an EHR can help you increase your quality scores by encouraging the timely provision of preventive services, accurately tracking patient progress toward care goals, and allowing you to see your progress toward quality benchmarks in real-time.
+Using an EHR can help you increase your quality scores by encouraging the timely provision of preventive services and accurately tracking patient progress toward care goals.

-Finally, optimize EHRs to be customized to your workflow and practice needs.
-With some EHRs, you can create EHR templates to simplify regular tasks like managing your office’s schedule, reviewing quality data, or managing orders.
-Similarly, order management and order sets allow you to quickly order common medications or tests for patients with similar conditions.
+Finally, your practice can optimize your EHR for your workflow and practice needs.
+With some EHRs, like NextGen, you can create EHR templates to simplify regular tasks.
+For example, order management and order sets allow you to order common medications or tests quickly for patients with similar conditions.
+You can also create templates to help you aggregate and review quality data.
+Third-party developers like TempDev have even created templates to help your practice run flu and COVID-19 vaccine clinics without opening individual patient charts.

 How the Right EHR Can Streamline Your Workflow

-With the right EHR, you can streamline your EHR workflow, improving efficiency and saving your office time and money.
+With the right EHR, you can streamline your EHR workflows, improving efficiency and saving your office time and money.
 Built-in and custom EHRs tools can help you analyze the flow of patients through your office and the flow of patient information within your practice so you can identify bottlenecks and pain points.
 For example, managing laboratory, test, and medication orders frequently require significant staff time.
-With a user-friendly EHR, orders and results can be managed electronically, and you can easily identify delays or bottlenecks in scheduling follow-up visits.
+With a user-friendly EHR, your staff and providers can manage orders and results electronically.
+Your practice can also easily identify delays or bottlenecks in scheduling follow-up visits.

 EHRs also help streamline your coding and billing workflow.
-Compared to paper records, EHRs capture a more complete, accurate list of diagnoses and procedure codes in real-time, helping to ensure complete billing and reducing requests for additional information.
-The right EHR may also include rules-based clinical, administrative, and financial coding assistance to ensure completeness, accuracy, and timely reimbursement.
+Compared to paper records, EHRs capture a more complete, accurate list of diagnoses and procedure codes in real-time.
+This helps your practice ensure complete billing and reduce requests for additional information.
+The right EHR may also include rules-based clinical, administrative and financial coding help to ensure completeness, accuracy and timely reimbursement.
+With an integrated EHR and Practice Management Billing System, you can automate simple billing processes and reduce late and denied payments.

 Should You Use EHR Speech Recognition?

-TempDev offers a wide array of NextGen EHR consulting services to help you implement and customize your NextGen EHR, including EHR reporting solutions and templates, workflow optimization, and training.
-TempDev consultants can also help you improve practice workflows.
+TempDev offers a wide array of NextGen EHR consulting services to help you implement and customize your NextGen EHR.
+These include EHR reporting solutions and templates, customization, project management, and training.
+TempDev consultants can also help you assess and redesign your workflows to get more out of your NextGen system.